LorneWhiteway/glimpse_project/README.md

 This repository contains code to allow [glimpse](https://github.com/CosmoStat/Glimpse) (a mass-mapping algorithm that works on patches of the sky that are assumed to be small and flat) to be run on a larger patch (such as the DES footprint).

 The code does this in three steps:
-a. *create_cutouts*: an input weak-lensing catalogue is subdivided into many smaller overlapping sub-catalogues (call each one a 'cutout');
+1. *create_cutouts*: an input weak-lensing catalogue is subdivided into many smaller overlapping sub-catalogues (call each one a 'cutout');
-b. *run_glimpse*: glimpse is run (possibly in parallel) on each cutout;
+2. *run_glimpse*: glimpse is run (possibly in parallel) on each cutout;
-c. *merge*: the separate glimpse results are merged together to create an output convergence map (in Healpix format).
+3. *merge*: the separate glimpse results are merged together to create an output convergence map (in Healpix format).

 The code is structured so that other mass-mapping algorithms besides glimpse can be handled in the future.